JDoro/jdoro-blog/content/posts/2024-06-11-react-immutability.md

 ---
 title: "React Best Practices: Immutability"
 date: 2024-06-11
+draft: false
+description: "A guide to understanding and applying immutability in React for better state management."
+tags: ["reactjs", "immutability", "state", "best practices"]
+categories: ["reactjs"]
 ---

 Immutability is an important concept in React development.
 Without a solid